-To configure User Environment Manager, follow the configuration instructions in the User Environment Manager Administrator's Guide.
+To configure User Environment Manager, follow the configuration instructions in the VMware User Environment Manager Administration Guide.
 The following configuration steps supplement the information in that document.

 - When configuring the VMware UEM FlexEngine client component on remote desktops, create FlexEngine logon and logoff scripts.
-Use the -HorizonViewMultiSession -r parameter for the logon script and the -HorizonViewMultiSession -s parameter for the logoff script.
+For multiple sessions. such as a RDSH desktop and RDSH application or a multiple RDSH application session for the same user on the same RDSH host, use the -HorizonViewMultiSession -r parameter for the logon script.
+For the logoff script, use the -HorizonViewMultiSession -s parameter.

 Note: Do not use logon scripts to start other applications on a remote desktop.
 Additional logon scripts can delay remote desktop logon for up to 10 minutes.

 - Enable the user group policy setting Run logon scripts synchronously on remote desktops.
 This setting is located in the folder User Configuration\Policies\Administrative Templates\System\Scripts.